LazurasLong/moonlight-core/source/system.md

 The person in charge of the game is known as the Game Master.
 This system document assumes you are familiar to traditional tabletop Role-playing games.

 It must be stressed that the Game Master's word is final and absolute.
-They are the person in charge of the game, and whatever they say count from a rules perspective.
+They are the person in charge of the game, and whatever they say counts from a rules perspective.
 There will be parts of the game when a Game Master's judgement is necessary.

 ## System guidelines and functions